getsalman/DataStructure_JavaScript/README.md

     -> You can resolved hash collision problem via linked list and also there are many ways to solve.
     -> Note:- Good collison resolution needed

+4. Stack:- It is linear data structure.
+   - You can only access the top elements.
+   - It follow LIFO pricipal which is last in first out.
+   - Stck can be implemented using arrays and linked list. both work very well in case of stack implementation

+   Scalability:-
+  lookup:- O(n),
+  pop:- O(1),
+  push:- O(1),
+  top:- O(1)